Elevation: 1,620 m/5,310 ft

 Location and Map

 Zermatt is located in the southern part of Switzerland with the closest city being Geneva, about 233 km/145 mi away.
-Zermatt’s nearest airport is located in Zurich, about 225 km/140 mi north.
+Zermatt’s nearest airport is in Zurich, about 225 km/140 mi north.
 The most memorable and recommended route when visiting Zermatt is with the Glacier Express.
-This journey brings travellers across the Alps and in its entirety, lasts eight hours between St. Moritz and Zermatt.
+This journey brings travelers across the Alps and in its entirety, lasts eight hours between St. Moritz and Zermatt.
+Explore southern Switzerland navigated by our Zermatt, Switzerland vacation guide.
+We’re here to guide you on things to do and places to stay, so that you can spend less time planning and more time creating new memories in Zermatt!